In Short

 - changing the name of the company to a name the purchaser chooses.

-Shelf companies were typically registered with a standard constitution.
-Therefore, following their purchase, the purchaser also needs to make any necessary changes to the constitution.
+Shelf companies were typically registered with a market standard constitution.
+Therefore, the purchaser must also make any necessary changes to the constitution to suit their business, general needs and preferences.

 - start their business immediately;